pramsey/crunchyblog/constraints/index2.md

   LANGUAGE 'plpgsql';
 ```

-This query looks for parcels that share area.
+The query inside this trigger looks for parcels that share area.
 If there are more than zero parcels sharing area, we have a problem, so we raise an exception to abort the transaction.

 Note the three `WHERE` clauses: